If you see an error that says

 Try Netflix again.

-Bypass any receivers or stereo equipment by connecting your device directly to your TV.
+Connect your device directly to your TV.

 Try reversing the ends of the HDMI cable.